Pneumonia (Pneumococcal) Vaccine

-Pneumonia is a lung disease that can infect the upper respiratory tract and can spread to the blood, lungs, middle ear or nervous system.
+Pneumococcal vaccine-preventable pneumonia is a lung disease caused by streptococcus pneumoniae bacteria that can infect the upper respiratory tract and can spread to the blood, lungs, middle ear or nervous system.
 Pneumonia is a leading cause of vaccine-preventable illness and death in the United States.
-Pneumococcal pneumonia mainly causes illnesses in children younger than 2 years of age and adults 65 years of age or older.
-The elderly are especially at risk of getting seriously ill and dying from this disease.
-Also, people with certain medical conditions such as chronic heart, lung, or liver diseases or sickle cell anemia are at increased risk for getting pneumococcal pneumonia.
+Pneumonia can be spread from person to person through close contact.
+The elderly are especially at risk of becoming seriously ill and dying from this disease.
+Also, people who smoke cigarettes, those with certain medical conditions such as chronic heart, lung, liver diseases or sickle cell anemia, asplenia, and HIV are at increased risk for getting pneumococcal pneumonia.

-The pneumonia (pneumococcal) polysaccharide vaccine protects against 23 types of pneumococcal bacteria, including those most likely to cause serious disease.
-Usually only one dose of pneumonia is needed, but under some circumstances additional doses may be recommended.
+The pneumococcal polysaccharide vaccine protects against the 23 most common types of streptococcus pneumoniae bacteria (PPSV23) and the pneumonia (pneumococcal) conjugate vaccine protects against 13 types of streptococcus pneumoniae bacteria (PCV13), including those most likely to cause serious disease.
+New recommendations state that two doses (one polysaccharide and one conjugate) of pneumonia vaccine are needed, but under some circumstances additional doses may be recommended.

-A second dose is recommended for people 2 through 64 years of age who:
+A second dose of PPSV23 is recommended for people 2 through 64 years of age who:

 - Have a damaged spleen or no spleen

 - Have HIV infection or AIDS